|

 • Hindu Undivided Families (HUFs) and Non-Resident Indians (NRIs) cannot invest in Kisan Vikas Patra.

-What are the Advantages of the Kisan Vikas Patra/KVP Scheme?
+Advantages of the Kisan Vikas Patra/KVP Scheme

 1. Assured returns: Irrespective of market fluctuations, individuals who have put their money into this scheme would generate a guaranteed sum as the scheme is backed by Govt of India.